 - Many clients own a life insurance policy for each of their grandchildren.
 The insurance policy is straightforward and inexpensive.

-- Wealthy people have the ability to finance the life insurance premiums.
-When this makes sense, it can be a very effective way to create wealth and liquidity free of income, gift and estate tax.
+- Premium Financing.
+HNW people have the ability to finance life insurance.
+When it makes sense, it is a very effective tool to create tax free wealth.